krio/instant-instagram/README.md

 ` [instant-instagram clientid="yourclientidhere" userid="youruseridhere"] `

-* clientid is your client id from step 1.
+* clientid1 is your client id from step 1.
-* userid is your user id from step 2.
+* userid1 is your user id from step 2.
+* You can have any number of users in one feed.
+The next user would be clientid2 and userid2 etc...
+The system will fetch the feeds for each and order them.

 There are some optional arguments
 * number - How many recent images should be fetched and displayed from Instagram.
 Defaults to 6.
 * cache_minutes - How often (in minutes) the plugin should check for Instagram updates.
 Defaults to 20.

-` [instant-instagram clientid="yourclientidhere" userid="youruseridhere" number="6" cache_minutes="20"] `
+` [instant-instagram clientid1="yourclientidhere" userid1="youruseridhere" number="6" cache_minutes="20"] `